laroche/tastyworks-pnl/README.md

 - __symbol__: base asset (underlying) that is traded.
 This is included to be able to generate summary overviews for e.g. all transactions in SPY with stocks and options combined.
 - __description__: additional informational text for the transaction
-- __account_total__: account total in USD at this time.
+- __account_total__: account cash balance in USD after this transaction.
 This is the previous account total plus 'amount - fees' from this transaction.
 (Cash amount at Tastyworks.)
   This is purely informational and not needed for tax data.
 - __net_total__: Sum in USD of account_total (cash) plus all assets (stocks, options)